nmwalsh/HLTV-Scraper/readme.md

 ## Getting Match Lineups

-Next, the script parses the same new matches stored in `MatchesToCheck` and find the respective team lineups and tabulates the new information to `matchLineups.csv`.
+Next, the script parses the same new matches stored in `matchesToCheck` and find the respective team lineups and tabulates the new information to `matchLineups.csv`.

+## Getting player stats

+Each match has player stats for each map.
+The script looks for these statistics using the matches stored in `matchesToCheck` and appends the new data to `playerStats.csv`.

 ## Updating Players and Teams